-All applicants in Canada between the ages of 16 and 60 intending to apply for U.S. Visitor Visa while in Canada will need to apply in person at a U.S. Consulate or Embassy.
+All applicants in Canada between the ages of 14 and 79 intending to apply for U.S. Visitor Visa while in Canada may need to apply in person at a U.S. Consulate or Embassy.
 Those in London, Ontario should schedule an interview at the U.S. Consulate in Toronto.
-To apply in person, you must first make an appointment.
+To apply, you must first submit your application and make an appointment online.

 Students are advised to make an appointment and apply for their U.S. Visitor Visa well in advance of their planned trip to the United States as it can sometimes take several weeks or months to get an appointment date.